dbcaml/dbcaml/README.md

 ## Quick Start

 ```
-opam pin dbcaml.0.0.1 git+https://github.com/dbcaml/dbcaml
+opam pin dbcaml.0.0.2 git+https://github.com/dbcaml/dbcaml
 ```

 After that, you can use any of the [examples](./examples) as a base for your app, and run them:
 ```
-dune exec ./my_app.exe
+dune exec X
 ```
 # Important
-DBCaml is heavily in development, the content in this repo will change!
+DBCaml is heavily in development, the content in this repo will change.
+It's not production ready and will probably have bugs